-Like Starbucks, Spotify’s service model is based on user customization.
-Spotify users are encouraged to create their own playlists, follow artists and rate or skip songs.
+Like Starbucks, Spotify’s service model is based on the user.
+Spotify users are encouraged to create their own playlists, follow artists, and rate or skip songs.
 For hyper personalization, Spotify can then use this data to build a profile of each user and offer them custom recommendations.

 This personalization is provided via their Discover Weekly and Live Concert features.
 Discover Weekly provides a customized playlist of songs and artists based on listening preferences in the previous week.
 The Live Concert feature notifies users of upcoming events featuring their favorite artists and includes an option to buy event tickets.

 By applying data that users are already providing, Spotify can specially design features in their product to keep user interest.
 These features increase the value of the service for users and can generate new revenue streams for Spotify.

 O2 leverages hyper personalization in ads to get better click-through rates and engagement.

 You can find a one-off example of hyper personalization in O2’s “Tariff Refresh” ad campaign.
 O2 is a cellular provider based in the UK.
 Using customer data, such as device specifications and location, O2 created around 1,000 versions of an ad.
 O2 then distributed this message to users to inform them about their current plans, upgrade availability, usage, and nearby store locations.

 Since these ads contained highly relevant information, customers were more likely to engage and act on the content presented.
 As a result, O2 found that these hyper-personalized ads resulted in 128% better click-through rate than generic marketing campaigns.